microsoft/onnxruntime/docs/tutorials/mobile/helpers/model-usability-checker.md

 Example output if the model can be used as-is:
 ```
-INFO:  ---------------
-INFO:  Checking if pre-built ORT Mobile package can be used with mobilenet_v1_1.0_224_quant.onnx once model is converted from ONNX to ORT format using onnxruntime.tools.convert_onnx_models_to_ort...
+INFO:  Checking if pre-built ORT Mobile package can be used with mobilenet_v1_1.0_224_quant.onnx once model is
+       converted from ONNX to ORT format using onnxruntime.tools.convert_onnx_models_to_ort...
 INFO:  Model should work with the pre-built package.
-INFO:  ---------------
 ```

 If the model uses an old ONNX opset, information will be provided on how to update it.